 Fiddle Fig Plant Care

 This Ficus elastica (Rubber tree plant) is the other plant I bought (from the same seller) upon moving in.
 It did okay for a year or so but was down to a handful of leaves by the time spring hit.
 I actually have regrets with this plant.
-I ended up taking two cuttings (see below) to water propagate a new plant.
-I wish I would have keep the rooted stems.
-I know in my heart I could have brought that plant back, but I’m just going to let it go (haha).
+After taking two cuttings (see below) to water propagate a new plant, I wish I would have keep the rooted stems.
+In my heart I know I could have brought that plant back, but I’m just going to let it go (haha).

 This was a fun and easy plant to propagate!
 Make sure to include the nodes when you take your cuttings.
 I put these two leaves in water on June 26.
 On July 14 it was ready to be planted!
 On August 26 I noticed the first two new leaves starting to push out.
 Here we are today! (see below) If you’re looking for a quick and simple (also satisfying!) propagating experience, highly recommend.
 This took 3 months from cutting to established plant.